legal herstory pioneers

 -

-In 1921, began serving as counsel for the Suffragist National Women's Party.
+In 1921, began serving as legal counsel for the suffragist National Women's Party.

 -